Why would you want to take up the hobby of flying RC helicopters? Two simple words come to mind...

 I have sections of this site devoted just to RC Toy helis, Micro Coaxial helis, Quad/Multi Rotor, and Micro Single Rotor Fixed Pitch Helis – yep, they’re all fun and easy to fly for kids and adults alike.
-These newer forms of RC helis along with hassle free clean electric power are the main reasons for fast growing popularity in this "addictive hobby".
+These newer forms of RC helis along with hassle free clean electric power, on board video cameras, and even inexpensive high output LED's for night flight aircraft illumination are some of the main reasons for fast growing popularity in this "addictive hobby".

 I wanted to make those distinctions very clear so you understand there is a big difference between these various types of radio controlled helicopters - they are all completely different machines and fly very differently from one another.
 A little homework on your part is therefore needed to determine which is the best match for you or someone else if you are thinking of giving one as a gift.

 Scale Bell 222 Collective Pitch RC Helicopter - If You Like Real Helicopters, Scale RC Helis Are For You!

 Yes, larger collective pitch single rotor RC helis are challenging.
 They are complex machines with hundreds of parts.
 Single rotor collective pitch helicopters (model and full size) are unstable - at least when hovering.

 Hovering a collective pitch RC heli is kind of like balancing on a big ball.
 This is why the collective pitch RC chopper is more difficult than other RC vehicles - you are always making control corrections to keep it flying.
 I call this "active piloting".

 This might make you ask "how on earth can that be fun or rewarding, this guy must be as unstable as his helicopter" right – ask my wife, she may well agree.

 All kidding aside, these constant control corrections connect you to your helicopter like no other RC vehicle.